boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **Apotheotician**: *Jesus.*
 >
-> We reject rent-seeking, we have limits on the kind of "private property" that we allow, we have limits ont he kinds of contracts we allow, and we build different institutions.
+> We reject rent-seeking, we have limits on the kind of "private property" that we allow, we have limits on the kinds of contracts we allow, and we build different institutions.
-> Like Ratty said, we're a federation of worker cooperatives and mutual-aid groups, not a mesh of profit-seeking microcorps.
+> And like Ratty said, we're a federation of worker cooperatives and mutual-aid groups, not a mesh of profit-seeking microcorps.
 > The Thistledown is *very* different than something you'd build if you where out to run a for-profit business, as opposed to providing mutual-aid to your members.
 >
 > **rategorytheory**: But "we're not assholes" isn't something that you can write down as a rule and enforce.
 >
 > **Apotheotician**: Admittedly, no, it's more of a norm than a rule.
+> But it's a norm we tend to stick to.
+>
-> But, limits on rent, contracts, and private property *are* things we can write down and enforce.
+> And limits on rent, contracts, and private property *are* things we can write down and enforce.

 Their major assets are held by the Cooperative, and operated directly by it for the benefit of its members.
 This includes several habitats, including the Thistledown Chamber; supporting infrastructure, including power and life-support systems; and major facilities, including minifacturies.